 Grand Canyon of Yellowstone, Wyoming

 There are many gorgeous canyons in the United States, but none is as spectacular as the Grand Canyon of Yellowstone.
-The canyon is approximately 24 miles long, between 800 and 1,200 ft deep and from .25 to .75 mi wide.
+The canyon is approximately 24 miles long, between 800 and 1,200 ft deep and from .25 to .75 miles wide.
 Unlike most canyons around the world that are fairly arid, Grand Canyon is home to a river and two waterfalls – the Upper Falls and the Lower Falls of the Yellowstone River, measuring 109 ft high and 308 ft high respectively.

 The unique features of the Grand Canyon of Yellowstone are the result of its complex history.
 To keep it simple, hydrothermal activities underneath weakened the rock surface, allowing the Yellowstone River to erode away the bedrock.
 After years of erosion, the canyon deepened and eventually became the Grand Canyon of Yellowstone that you see today.
 Matter of fact, the Yellowstone River continues to erode the canyon every day.